Luncarty: History

 The historian Hector Boece (1465–1536), in his History of the Scottish People, records that, in 990, Kenneth III of Scotland defeated the Danes near Luncarty.
 However, the Scottish historian John Hill Burton strongly suspected the battle of Luncarty to be an invention of Hector Boece.
 Burton was incorrect.
 Walter Bower, writing in his Scotichronicon around 1440, some 87 years before Boece first published his Scotorum Historia, refers to the battle briefly as follows:

 "that remarkable battle of Luncarty, in which the Norsemen with their king were totally destroyed".
 Bower does not quote specific sources concerning the battle, but, two sentences later, he refers in a general way to ancient writings that he has consulted.
 The term Norsemen would include Danes.

 The present village was founded in 1752 by William Sandeman, to house workers at his bleachfields.
-The village formerly had a railway station, and the Perth to Inverness railway line still runs through the village.
+The village formerly had a railway station, which closed in 1951, but the Perth to Inverness railway line still runs through the village.

 A rare example of a morthouse is located in the churchyard, built to frustrate the activities of bodysnatchers in the 19th century.